top of page

 The Struggle and Progress of Girls’ Education in Pakistan

 Across Pakistan, millions of girls dream of attending school, yet many never make it to the classroom.
 Despite improvements in enrollment over the past two decades, Pakistan still has one of the world’s highest numbers of out-of-school girls.
-Poverty, cultural traditions, and security concerns combine to create barriers that keep countless young women from receiving a basic education.
-For families living on limited incomes, the cost of schooling can be prohibitive.
-Even where
+In numerous parts of Pakistan, gender expectations place heavy limits on girls’ education.
+Schooling is often treated as optional for daughters but essential for sons.
+They are expected to contribute to domestic labor, caring for younger

 Veronica Zhang